Al-Murphy/MungeSumstats/README.md

 GWAS summary statistics, including those in VCF format, enabling downstream integration and analysis.
 The package works by addressing the most common discrepancies across summary statistic files.
-*MungeSumstats* also offers a range of adjustable, Quality Control (QC) steps.
+*MungeSumstats* also offers a range of adjustable, Quality Control (QC).

 # Installing MungeSumstats